RoboticAgents/project2/README.md

 For each teammate (including yourself), rate on a scale of 1-5:

-1. **Communication:** Did they communicate actively and keep the team updated?
-2. **Hands-on Participation:** Did they actively program/test the PLC or just observe?
+1. **Hands-on Participation:** Did they actively program/test the PLC or just observe?
-3. **Work Quality:** Did they put in genuine effort to understand and document the logic?
+2. **Work Quality:** Did they put in genuine effort to understand and document the logic?
-4. **Collaboration:** Were they open to discussion and willing to help debug?
+3. **Collaboration:** Were they open to discussion and willing to help debug?
-5. **Contribution:** Did they contribute an equal/fair share to programming and testing?
+4. **Contribution:** Did they contribute an equal/fair share to programming and testing?
-6. **Reliability:** Did they attend all sessions and follow through on commitments?
+5. **Reliability:** Did they attend all sessions and follow through on commitments?

-**Open-ended questions:**
-- Describe specific tasks this teammate completed
-- Would you want to work with this teammate again?
-Why or why not?

 **Part 2: Self-Reflection**